orchardcoins/orchardcoins.github.io/README.md

 ## Privacy Policy
+No personally identifiable information will be collected.

 The Android advertising identifier will only be used for advertising and user analytics.
-We do not collect any personal information.
+None will be shared to any 3rd party.